Claude List: Senior debut and Auckland representative selection

 The 1925 season was to be a remarkable one for List.
 He made his senior debut for Kingsland who had been promoted to the newly formed B Division in Auckland club rugby league.
 And he became one of the only players to gain selection for Auckland from that grade, a feat he beat in 1928 when he became the first ever player in New Zealand to be selected for the national side from effectively a second division side.
-His first appearance was in Kingsland's opening round match on April 18 against Northcote & Birkenhead Rambers in an early match at Carlaw Park.
+His first appearance was in Kingsland's opening round match on 18 April against Northcote & Birkenhead Rambers in an early match at Carlaw Park.
 He scored 3 tries in a 21–3 win.
 List opened the scoring and then early in the second half was “prominent in a fine passing bout, and dived over in the corner”, then minutes later he “broke away after a scrum and scored his third try”.
-He scored 3 more tries in their 13 all draw with Mangere United in round 3 on Peter Moke Farm in Māngere.
-In their next match with Otahuhu Rovers on May 23.
+He scored 3 more tries in their 13 all draw with Māngere United in round 3 on Peter Moko Farm in Māngere.
+In their next match with Otahuhu Rovers on 23 May.
 He “made several breaks only to be pulled up by smart tackling” in a 16–3 loss.
 He then scored another try in a 8–5 loss to Northcote.
 Following a 9–5 loss to Ellerslie United the New Zealand Herald said List “was responsible for several particularly fine solo efforts”.
 While in further comments on the match the following day they said “List, for Kingsland, is a clever player, who usually scores the most number of points for his side”.

 Following a match with Mangere and then a bye, an Auckland trial side was selected between A and B teams.
-The match was a curtain-raiser to the North Island v South Island match at Carlaw Park on June 27.
+The match was a curtain-raiser to the North Island v South Island match at Carlaw Park on 27 June.
 List was selected in the three quarters of the B team by selectors Edward Fox, Albert Asher, and Ronald McDonald.
 He played well in a 5–0 win to his side.
 In the first half he saved a try after a break by Roy Hardgrave and later made a break with a run down the sideline and centred a kick which was saved by Charles Gregory.
 List again saved the B side when Hardgrave had made a “clever dribbling movement”.
 The New Zealand Herald said during the week that “playing for the B team, List, the Kingsland player, showed up as a fine wing-three quarter.
 He has a good turn of speed and was the best of the B team’s backs”.